 F-35 activities planned to take place after the program’s development phase ends in 2016 could slip by up to six months, according to U.S. Air Force Lt.
 Gen. Christopher Bogdan, program executive officer for the stealthy fighter.
 Work leading up to completion of development of the multinational, $398 billion program is largely on track, he told an audience hosted by Credit Suisse/McAleese & Associates Feb.
 25. “I’m measuring the days I’m off in those milestones by days and weeks,” he ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Bogdan Warns Of Possible Six-Month F-35 Slip After Development Ends".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Bogdan Warns Of Possible Six-Month F-35 Slip After Development Ends".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.